 Why truffle hunting in Piedmont, Italy?

-Truffle hunting in Alba is an informative and fun experience that consist of a walk through the woods of the Langhe hills in the Piedmont region of Italy.
+Truffle hunting in Alba is an informative and fun experience that consists of a walk in the woods with the hunter and the dog.

 The Ultimate Guide to Truffle Hunting in Alba: where do truffles come from?